 Your core modules will be assessed using essays.
 Optional modules may use other forms of assessment that reflect the diversity of the topics you can study, including presentations, book and literature reviews, research proposals and reports among others.

-A bachelor degree with a 2:1 (Honours) in social science, humanities or related discipline.
+A bachelor degree (Hons) with a 2:1 or non-UK equivalent in social sciences, humanities or related discipline.

 English language requirements

 IELTS 6.5 overall, with no less than 6.0 in any component.

 International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.

 This pre-sessional course is designed with a progression route to your degree programme and you’ll learn academic English in the context of your subject area.